The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/ultimate.md

 [Etro](https://etro.gg/gearset/ac9c7452-f161-4b4f-b915-99b7d295888d)

-Edit: The 2.44 set was removed due to the 535 relic making the 2.5 set superior by a wide margin.
+The 2.44 set was removed due to the 535 relic, making the 2.5 set superior by a wide margin.

 ## Phase 1: Living Liquid